realjck/pico-fun-zone/sharks-n-worms/readme.md

 ## About

-In a span of three afternoons, an university friend and I co-created this Pico-8 game.
-Centered around a worm protagonist, players navigate a shark-filled labyrinth and face a pivotal choice among three doors to reunite the worm with the princess.
+In a span of three afternoons, a friend and I co-created this game.
+Centered around a worm and its missing princess, players navigate a shark-filled labyrinth and face a pivotal choice among three doors that could change the destiny of our protagonists.

 ## Controls